likhithasanil/DIP/README.md

 Q1.
 Develop a program to  display grayscale image using read and write the operation.

 **Description**
-imread() : is used for reading an image. imwrite(): is used to write an image in memory to disk. imshow() :to display an image. waitKey(): The function waits for specified milliseconds for any keyboard event. destroyAllWindows():function to close all the windows. cv2. cvtColor() method is used to convert an image from one color space to another.
+imread() : is used for reading an image.<br/>
+imwrite(): is used to write an image in memory to disk.<br/>
+imshow() :to display an image.<br/>
+waitKey(): The function waits for specified milliseconds for any keyboard event. <br/>
+destroyAllWindows():function to close all the windows.<br/>
-For color conversion,
-we use the function cv2. cvtColor(input_image, flag) where flag determines the type of conversion.
+cv2. cvtColor() method is used to convert an image from one color space to another For color conversion, we use the function cv2. cvtColor(input_image, flag) where flag determines the type of conversion.
 For BGR Gray conversion we use the flags cv2.COLOR_BGR2GRAY

 **Program**
 import cv2